Applications are now closed for OUR Artist and Writer Residency 2023 Summer Season.

-The application process is in two stages: The Jury Panel will shortlist 70 artists, shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2020.
+The application process is in two stages: The Jury Panel will shortlist artists, shortlisted artists will be asked for a 10 -15 minute Skype/phone interview to be scheduled from February 2021.
 Artists are selected based on quality and commitment to their work, their project description, and their ability to interact positively with the community.
-ChaNorth accepts at total of 49 artists for the 2020 summer season.

-Application Fee is $30 to cover administrative costs.
+Application Fee: Application Fee: $30 Application fee is to help cover administrative costs.

-This year we had to introduce the application fee due to high number of applications, the two stage selection process, involving a jury panel and conducting 70 phone/skype interviews.
+A few years ago we had to introduce the application fee due to high number of applications, the two stage selection process, involving a jury panel and conducting 60 phone/skype interviews.
 Thank You for your understanding.

 ChaNorth is a Self-Directed Residency.
 The residency program offers space, time, and inspiration to make new work.

 Cost of Residency, four-week session: $1200 It is a highly subsidized fee, The actual cost of each residency is $5,000 per month.
 Thanks to the generous support of donors and grants, the artist’s contribution for an individual residency is $ 1200 per month per person.
 Our Young Artist Fellowship awards a no-fee one-month residency to one resident each summer.